How I Went From A Broke College Kid To Traveling The World As A Digital Nomad

 Becoming a Digital Nomad

 After dropping out and enjoying a few months of working from my apartment, I started researching places to live and work remotely.
 I wanted to go somewhere exciting to shake up my boring day-to-day routine.
-I inevitably stumbled upon a blog that listed Chiang Mai, Thailand, and Bali, Indonesia as the most affordable and best places to work remotely.
+I inevitably stumbled upon a blog that listed Chiang Mai, Thailand, and Bali, Indonesia, as the most affordable and best places to work remotely.
 They called Chiang Mai “The Digital Nomad Capital.”
-I quickly discovered that there is a growing community of remote workers living in cheap cities in South East Asia getting by on only a few hundred dollars per month.
-This was exactly what I needed to get a fresh start and begin living the life of freedom that I desired.
+I quickly discovered that there is a growing community of remote workers living in affordable cities in South East Asia, getting by on only a few hundred dollars per month.
+This was precisely what I needed to get a fresh start and begin living the life of freedom that I desired.

 A few months later, I left the USA for the first time in my life and flew halfway around the world to a tiny island called Jeju off the coast of South Korea to join Hacker Paradise.

-After my 3 month trip on Hacker Paradise’s digital nomad retreat, I decided to live in Ho Chi Minh City, Vietnam for 3 months with a Vietnamese friend that I met in the program.
+After my three month trip on Hacker Paradise’s digital nomad retreat, I decided to live in Ho Chi Minh City, Vietnam, for three months with a Vietnamese friend that I met in the program.
 I spent those three months immersing myself in Vietnamese culture and trying to understand their way of life as a foreigner.

 Learning new skills and taking responsibility for the outcome of my education and career allowed me to have complete freedom of where, when, and with whom I worked.

-“When you leave all your so called certainties behind and force yourself to use your brain in the real world, instead of in school, where tests are standardised, you grow like weed.” — Jose Schrijver
+“When you leave all your so-called certainties behind and force yourself to use your brain in the real world, instead of in school, where tests are standardized, you grow like a weed.” — Jose Schrijver